xDec0de/42born2beroot/README.md

 Remember to add execution permissions to your **monitoring.sh** script and to put it on the /root directory.
 I just used `chmod 777 monitoring.sh`.
 To "enable" the script we can use crontab.
 Just run `systemctl enable cron` to enable cron, then edit it with `crontab -e`.
-The first you run this command it will ask you to choose an editor, you can just run nano and add this line to the file:
+The first time you run this command it will ask you to choose an editor, you can just run nano and add this line to the file:

 ```
 */10 * * * * bash /root/monitoring.sh